amusenow/amuse-automation/README.md

 - Check the "Automatically manage signing" checkbox

-- Select "Escolarea LLC" on the Team dropdown list
+- Select "YOUR TEAM" on the Team dropdown list

 - Select "Development" on the Signing Certificate dropdown list